coleifer/peewee/docs/peewee/asyncio.rst

    # Execute any query and get its natural return type.
    cursor = await db.aexecute(query)

+   # Equivalent, as a method on the query itself:
+   cursor = await query.aexecute()

    # Use a transaction:
    async with db.atomic() as tx:
        await db.run(User.create, name='Bob')